bbaillif/genbench3d/README.md

 # GenBench3D
-Benchmarking deep learning models generating molecules in 3D
+Benchmarking deep learning models generating molecules in 3D.
+The details of metrics computed, specifically the Validity3D, and results of our benchmark on 6 models are available in our manuscript on [arxiv](https://arxiv.org/abs/2407.04424) and this is the package containing all the code to benchmark your models!

-## Requirements
+## Main requirements
+We recommend to install the genbench3d environement, but here is a list of main requirements:
 - Python > 3.9
 - RDKit > 2022.09 (molecule handling + 2022.09 required for rdDetermineBonds)
 - openbabel (for molecule protonation + second bond determination option)
 - [ADFRsuite](https://ccsb.scripps.edu/adfr/downloads/)
 - vina (for Vina docking score)
-- access to Schrodinger Glide CLI (optional)
-- [csd python api](https://downloads.ccdc.cam.ac.uk/documentation/API/installation_notes.html) (for Gold PLP score, optional)
 - meeko (for ligand preparation for Vina)
 - mdanalysis (for protein extraction)
 - PDBFixer (fix the chain identification that is duplicated in CrossDocked files)
+- access to Schrodinger Glide CLI (optional)
+- [csd python api](https://downloads.ccdc.cam.ac.uk/documentation/API/installation_notes.html) (for Gold PLP score, optional)

 ## Installation
 I might put it on pip/conda if I have time, but for now it is a standalone.